 Equal Employment Opportunity Policy Statement

-The Marin Community College District is committed to the principles of equal employment opportunity.
+Marin Community College District is committed to the principles of equal employment opportunity.
 The District will implement comprehensive programs as articulated in the Equal Employment Opportunity Plan to demonstrate the District’s commitment to putting those principles into practice.

-District policies ensure that all qualified applicants and employees have full and equal access to employment opportunities, are not subjected to discrimination in any District program or activity on the basis of ethnic group identification, race, color, national origin, religion, age, sex, physical disability, mental disability, ancestry, gender identity, sexual orientation, language, accent, citizenship status, transgender status, parental status, marital status, economic status, veteran status, medical condition, or on the basis of these perceived characteristics, or based on association with a person or group with one or more of these actual or perceived characteristics.
+District policies ensure that all qualified applicants and employees have full and equal access to employment opportunities, and are not subjected to discrimination in any District program or activity on the basis of ethnic group identification, race, color, national origin, religion, age, sex, physical disability, mental disability, ancestry, gender identity, sexual orientation, language, accent, citizenship status, transgender status, parental status, marital status, economic status, veteran status, medical condition, or on the basis of these perceived characteristics, or based on association with a person or group with one or more of these actual or perceived characteristics.

 The District is committed to efforts which achieve a workforce that is welcoming to individuals from all ethnic and other groups, all genders, and persons with disabilities in order to ensure that the District can provide an inclusive educational and employment environment for its students and employees.
 An inclusive educational and employment environment fosters cooperation, collaboration, acceptance, democracy and free expression of ideas.

-Equal Employment Opportunity Commission
+Equal Employment Opportunity Plan